 Example of a Landed Cost Formula:

-Information for 100 Widgets received as part of a shipment:
+Information for 100 Gold Pens received as part of a shipment:

 In this case the formula for each unit would be:

-Broken down further, the formula looks like this:
+Broken down further, this formula looks like this:

 Video: Blue Link ERP - Landed Cost Tracking Software